Harmonized System Codes Explained

 • Independent on-line resources

-Even with the many resources provided on line - including those from the carriers, finding the correct code can prove frustrating.
-For example: An electric toothbrush = "Electro-mechanical domestic appliances, with self-contained electric motor, other than vacuum cleaners of heading 85.08.
+Even with the many online resources, finding the correct code can prove frustrating.
+For example: An electric toothbrush = "Electro-mechanical domestic appliances, with self-containing electric motor, other than vacuum cleaners of heading 85.08.
 Other."

 H.S Codes: Useful for Export and Import

-It is also a good idea to confirm with your international customer which HS Code should be used before sending the parcel.
+It is also a good idea to confirm with your international customer which HS Code before shipping.
 Although the exporter is responsible for declaring the correct HS code, the larger burden is with the importer.
 The HS code determines critical import elements such as admissibility, restrictions and duty.

 HS Codes General Rules of Interpretation (GRI)